-A number of possible alternatives can be considered in order to obtain the necessary image material for photo-interpretation:
+A number of possible alternatives can be considered in order to obtain the necessary image material for parcel measurement and photo-interpretation:

-- multitemporal HR satellite images: optical (multispectral) or radar images (to complement or replace missing optical images); - VHR satellite images: bundled imagery (i.e. panchromatic and multispectral) - aerial photos: several options are acceptable: in black-and-white, true colour or colour-infrared (CIR) mode, acquired during the current year or recent archive images (in particular, recent orthophotos used for the national Land Parcel Identification System (LPIS) can be used), mono- or multi-temporal coverage;
+- VHR satellite imagery: bundled (i.e. panchromatic and multispectral), or panmerged imagery - aerial photos: several options are acceptable: in black-and-white, true colour or colour-infrared (CIR) mode, acquired during the current year or recent archive images (in particular, recent orthophotos used for the national Land Parcel Identification System (LPIS) can be used), mono- or multitemporal coverage; - a combination of one of above with HR satellite imagery: optical (multispectral) or radar images (as backup to complement or replace missing optical images);

-• or a combination of HR satellite images and VHR ortho-imagery (VHR satellite or aerial photo).
-The choice shall be made according to local conditions; in agreement with the regulatory requirements as laid down in Article 30 of 796/2004 on the accuracy of area measurements (i.e. the technical tolerance should not exceed 5% of the measured area of the agricultural parcel or a 1.5 m perimeter buffer).
+The choice shall be made according to local conditions; in agreement with the regulatory requirements as laid down in Article 30 of 796/2004 on the accuracy of area measurements5 (i.e. the technical tolerance should not exceed 5% of the measured area of the agricultural parcel or a 1.5 m perimeter buffer).
 If the choice is not imposed by the Administration, the tenderer must indicate and justify in detail his choice, with possible different alternatives according to local conditions.
-Some options, such as mono-temporal controls using satellite images or archive aerial photographs with no year 2005 flight, are not recommended strategies.
-The tenderer should carefully consider all consequences of his choice, in terms of price, area measurements (pixel size), or land use determination (radiometry and number of images).